Noa-DiscordBot/noa-cogs/README.md

 You may submit pull requests and issues if you have found any weird bugs or unintended behaviour with my cogs. <br>

 # Feature Requests <br>
 Ooooh, feature requests you say.
-Be sure to discuss with JeffJrShim#2396 on Discord first, before doing anything else.
+Be sure to discuss with JeffJrShim#2396 in the #noa-cogs channel first, before doing anything else.
 If you have been given acceptance, go ahead, open an issue in the Feature Request category.